MacRae Peak – Grandfather Mountain

 Hiking up Grandfather Mountain is nothing short of an adventure and one that I will not forget.
 This will challenge you as much mentally as it will physically as you have to decide how far you can go.
 Choosing to navigate up ladders on the side of a mountainside with nothing to save you from a nasty fall makes this hike one not for the faint of heart.
 I have a fear of heights, but especially when it comes to trusting in man-made things that tested me a few times on this hike.
 But Christine and I kept saying, “I can’t believe we just did that” when we passed through these obstacles and the adrenaline kept us going.

 We drove into Grandfather Mountain through the main entrance off 221.
 If you are planning on doing any hiking on Grandfather Mountain, I would recommend starting as early as possible.
 Starting later than when the park opens could lead to an extremely long line of cars waiting to enter on a weekend or pretty summer/fall day.
-There is an admissions fee to get into the park ($18/adult with discounts for seniors and children).
-You can check the rates and the times the park is open here.
+There is an admissions fee to get into the park ($18/adult with discounts for seniors and children at press time).
 Another reason to start early is this hike does take a while.
 While it is only a relatively short distance, you will want to take time to enjoy the numerous views and you will need to take time going up the ladders.
 With a lot of people on the trail, there could be a bottleneck through some of these passes.
 The park closes before nightfall and they do have rangers hiking along the trail to make sure that people get off the mountain in time.
 If you don’t get back to your car by nightfall, they post they will send out a search.

 At the entrance to the park, the ranger warned us that the winds were between over 30 mph at the top.
 We made our way up the drive and stopped by Split Rock, a picnic spot and witnessed the drop in temperatures and wind firsthand.
 We then made our way to the Nature Museum and wildlife habitat.
 We walked around briefly and picked up a hiking trail map from the Nature Museum cashier.
 We continued our drive along the curvy road up until we reached a parking lot attendant.
 Since we were hiking, he instructed us to park in the lower lot to begin our hike.